Committees, Boards, & Commissions

 Read more about the Plan Commission/Zoning Board of Appeals in the City's Municipal Code.

-Members: Barbara Laimins (Chairperson), Steve Hale, David Kasprak, Bradley Henkin, Tony Banasiak, Hannah Billingsley, and Thomas M. Slattery
+Members: Barbara Laimins (Chairperson), David Kasprak, Bradley Henkin, Tony Banasiak, Hannah Billingsley, Thomas M. Slattery and Jenaro Yasit Terrazas.

 Police Pension Fund Board